 Proposal Abstract: Abstracts should be no longer than 150 words.
 Please proof your abstract for spelling and typos.

 Target Audience: Select up to 2 skills levels to ensure that your presentation will reach the right audience if your proposal is accepted.

 Track: Choose the program track that most closely aligns with your proposal.
-For information about the new tracks, please visit please visit ELUNA Annual Meeting Track Descriptions
+For information about the new tracks, please visit ELUNA Annual Meeting Track Descriptions.

 Applicable Ex Libris Product: Tag the products that your proposal directly relates to.
 You may tag more than one product.
 Select ‘None-General’ for strategy-oriented proposals.

 Learning Outcomes: Please provide at least one learning outcome.
 Supplying learning outcomes not only helps the Program Committee make informed decisions regarding proposal acceptance, but it is also allows attendees to make informed decisions when picking sessions during the meeting!
 When developing your proposal, consider what specifically you want attendees to learn at your session.
 A well-written learning outcome uses verbs that are specific and actionable and avoids broad verbs such as “understand” or “appreciate.”